-The most important place to start when building a map is to gauge how much your business could improve simply by communicating with your existing customer base on a consistent and regular basis.
+The most important place to start when building a customer journey map is to gauge how much your business could improve simply by communicating with your existing customer base on a consistent and regular basis.

 The first steps in the mapping process are the most crucial to obtaining the relevant and probative information you need to create a map that covers all departments and the products and/or services your organization offers.
 If you cannot clearly define these interactions, identify competitive differentiators or keep customers engaged, you become an easy target.

 The individual or team should receive full support from management, and have access to all research and analytical data.
 This helps showcase to all employees the value that each interaction can have on the organization and encourages all employees to invest time and energy into the mapping endeavor.

-- Use a common language to describe touchpoints: Create touchpoints using company jargon and language; speaking in a language everyone understands prevents the map from being disjointed from the business.
+Speaking in a language everyone understands prevents the map from being disjointed from the business.
 Using common language also helps to create buy-in.

 The result will be a master journey map with multiple sub-journeys.
 It’s critical that key performance metrics be set up front.

-- Prepare a strategic timeline before mapping customer touchpoints, considering both emotion and needs: By mapping out all the various channels of communication available, you can identify gaps or overlaps.
+5. Prepare a strategic timeline before mapping customer touchpoints, considering both emotion and needs: By mapping out all the various channels of communication available, you can identify gaps or overlaps.

 As with most strategies, you will need to give your team enough time to collaborate and produce measurable results.
-By following these steps in your initial mapping process, you will not only optimize the touchpoints, but also the behaviors, consistency, efficiency, and customer experience.
+By following these steps in your initial customer journey mapping process, you will not only optimize the touchpoints, but also the behaviors, consistency, efficiency, and customer experience.